Niimphu/Niimphu/README.md

 <h2 align="center">Hello and welcome to my Github!</h2>

-🌕 My name is Yison, sometimes known as Nimphu!
+🌕 My name is Yison, sometimes known as Nimphu.

 🧑‍🎓 I am studying software engineering at <a href="https://42wolfsburg.de/who-are-we/">42Wolfsburg.</a>

-🌱 I am learning to code in C and GDscript in Godot, as well as learning German while I study in Germany.
+🌱 I love learning!
+I am studying programming in C and C++, as well as learning German while I study in Germany.

 🖥️ I am interested in software development, art, game development and game design.
+I have been participating in Game Jams and use the Godot game engine.

-🌎 I aspire to be someone who has a positive impact!
+🌎 I aspire to be someone who has a positive impact, and someone who is a good influence on others.

+Recent 42 projects:
+[miniRT](https://github.com/Niimphu/miniRT) (in progress) - a small raytracing engine written in C [minishell](https://github.com/Niimphu/minishell) - a basic terminal that replicates some of the functionality of the Bash terminal
+[CPP modules](https://github.com/Niimphu/CPP_Modules) - a collection of small projects to introduce students to C++

 ![Niimphu's GitHub stats](https://github-readme-stats.vercel.app/api?username=Niimphu&show_icons=true&theme=material-palenight)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src='https://github.com/Niimphu/Niimphu/blob/main/sleepingcat.gif' width='100'>
 <!--